mozey/go-docker-debug/README.md

     cd go-docker-debug

+Create `dev.sh` script to set env and run scripts

+    cp ./dev.sample.sh ./dev.sh

-**Optionally** run the program on your host
+Run the program on your host in a tmux session.

-    go run -ldflags "-X main.addr=:8118" main.go
+    ./dev.sh ./scripts/app/build.dev.sh

+    ./dev.sh ./dev.out

 ...and [confirm it works](http://localhost:8118)

-The container will include your public key for SSH access.
+The container will include your public key for SSH access
-Skip this step if you don't care about that

     ssh-keygen -t rsa